 This Golden Circle diagram “Why-How-What” enables a stronger impact on our audience, because it mirrors the way our brain works.

-The other two areas, HOW and WHY are associated with the limbic system, where emotions and instincts lie.
+The other two areas, HOW and WHY are associated with the limbic system, where our instinct and emotions lie.

 These areas are the ones we use the most for our buying decisions.

-According to this mechanism, if we communicate focusing on the “What” first, we give our speaker the chance of interpreting freely the message we are trying to convey, risking that their interpretation is different from what we are actually saying.
+According to this mechanism, when we start communicating by focusing on the “What” first, we give our speaker the chance of interpreting freely the message we are trying to convey, risking that their interpretation is different from what we are actually saying.

-However focusing on the WHY means aiming straight at the emotional part of the brain, the one responsible for the decisions we make and for our behavior.
+However focusing on the WHY we hit the emotional side of the brain straight away, the one responsible for the decisions we make and for our behavior.

 Our Road to Purpose started with multiple workshops.
-These workshops were intended to share and gather the most significant and important episodes lived together.
-In the effort of promoting a constructive mindset, we acknowledged areas of interest and meaningful experiences shared by Interlogicians.
+These workshops were intended to share and gather the important and significant moments we lived here at Interlogica, making notes of themes and meanings with a constructive approach.

-Step 1: setting up a long and interactive 1 to 1 interview with CEO Alessandro Fossato and COO Fabio Panizzutti, two of the most influential members of our organization.
+First step: organize a long and “interactive” interview with two key people of the business.
+Our CEO Alessandro Fossato and our COO Fabio Panizzutti, two of the most influential members of our organization.

 We listed facts and events and from the meaning of the tales told we highlighted and regrouped subjects and recurrent meanings.
-We identified IMPACT and CONTRIBUTION, where contribution is what is brought to the community and impact is what the contribution allows us to be to the community.
+We identified IMPACT and CONTRIBUTION, where contribution is what the business brings to the community and the impact is what the contribution allows to make or be, the positive effect on the community.